The right website architecture will allow your reader to uncover everything you have to offer in an instant.

 Deep Links – As you create more and more content for your site and blog, you will naturally begin to talk about and expand on topics and ideas that you have written about previously.
 Whenever appropriate, insert links to those old articles into your new articles.

 One easy method is to make sure that you cover all of the basic concepts within your niche or industry, and then every time you write about a more advanced theme, you can link back to one or more of the basic concept blog posts.

 Callout Boxes – Similar to a Deep Link, a Callout Box gives the reader something else to read or go to.
 The only difference is that a Callout Box makes that link stand out and serves as a stronger call to action.

-There are plugins which can do this for you automatically based on your blog taxonomy, or you can simply insert a quick bullet list of 3 – 4 articles from your archive that would make for great next steps.
+There are plugins that can do this for you automatically based on your blog taxonomy, or you can simply insert a quick bullet list of 3 – 4 articles from your archive that would make for great next steps.

-Now that you have a sense of how you can organize your blog and website, let’s dig into the Why.
+Now that you have a sense of how you can organize your blog and website, let’s dig into the why.

 First and foremost, proper organization of your content will provide a far better experience for users and readers.